enyioman/project7/project7.md

 ## PREPARE THE NFS SERVER

 - Launch an EC2 instance with RHEL that will serve as "NFS Server".
-- Attach three volumes with the the same availability.
+- Attach three volumes with the same availability.
 - Inspect what block devices are attached to the server.

 ```